macest77/reactbands/README.md

 # reactbands
-React app reading bands data from API build in Docker
+React app reading bands data from API

+## you need node.js installed to start application locally

+Once you have node installed, run
+### `npm start`
+it runs the app in browser - open localhost:3000